Concise guide about how to fix your hacked site from malicious content

 - Basic understanding of Unix/Linux file and folder permissions and command line

 - Local pc to download and review sites would be extremely useful.

-If you don’t have ftp access or not being familiar with control panel, your hands are tied and is better to ask for help from professionals.
+If you don’t have FTP access or not being familiar with the control panel, your hands are tied and it is better to ask for help from professionals.